UxusNoob/uxushud/README.md

 <br>

 <h2>Why my mod is good?</h2>
-<p>For example, mymod has SpectatorCameraClip, witch allows your camera to clip in blocks while youre in specator mode.
+<p>For example, mymod has SpectatorCameraClip, which allows your camera to clip in blocks while youre in specator mode.
 It can be used to clip your friends pov</p>
 <img width=50% height=50% src="https://cdn.discordapp.com/attachments/1057628134750556181/1126487220560330783/image.png">

 ## How to edit config?